ecolema/bFRAMER/README.md

 If new variables are created, please consider documenting usage in the style guide's 'variables' section.

 ## Typography ##
 For headings, paragraphs, links, horizontal rules and anything typographical.
-Elements in this section should be styled in `/assets/scss/_typography.scss`.
+Elements in this section are styled in `/assets/scss/_typography.scss`.

 'Icons' are the exception.
 Standard font icons appear here.
 The PSD may include additional icons.
 Please add additional icons to the icon font.
 Do not code them as `<img>` elements or CSS `background-image`.